josdem/juice-automation-cucumber/README.md

 Juice Automation
 ----------------------------------------

-This project shows how to test an API using[Cucumber Framework](https://cucumber.io/) and a third-party library [juice-webclient](https://github.com/josdem/juice-webclient)
+This project shows how to test an API using [Cucumber Framework](https://cucumber.io/) and a third-party library [juice-webclient](https://github.com/josdem/juice-webclient)

 #### To test the project with Gradle